evidentlyai/evidently/docs/book/api-reference/evidently.calculations.md

     set predicted_labels column by threshold

-- (multy label classification) if predictions is a list and its length is greater than 2
+- (multi label classification) if predictions is a list and its length is greater than 2

     set predicted_labels from probability values in columns by prediction column